Streaming Model Cascades for Semantic SQL: Introduction

-\sn~\cite{kang2020approximate} provides a statistical framework for approximate selection with guarantees, using importance-weighted oracle sampling to estimate a proxy score threshold that meets user-specified recall or precision targets with high probability.
+\sn~\cite{kang2020approximate} provides a statistical framework for learning such a threshold so that a user-specified recall or precision target is met with high probability.
 However, deploying \sn in production database systems reveals fundamental limitations along two axes.
 The first is \emph{architectural}: \sn assumes access to the entire dataset for computing normalized importance sampling weights, requiring a global pass over all proxy scores before any sampling can begin.
-In distributed database environments where data is processed in partitions by parallel workers, such global synchronization is impractical.
+On production inputs to a semantic filtering operator (\texttt{AI\_FILTER}), this global pass is itself an LLM-inference workload of millions of proxy calls that must complete before the first oracle delegation, blocking the cascade's output for the duration.
+Simple workarounds reproduce this barrier per worker (each worker still needs its complete proxy distribution before sampling can begin) or restore it globally through coordinated sampling, which requires re-deriving \sn's confidence bounds for the new sampling distribution.
 Furthermore, \sn estimates thresholds in a single pass with no mechanism to refine them as oracle labels accumulate across batches.
-Production semantic SQL engines require algorithms that operate in \emph{online, streaming mode}, updating their estimates incrementally.
+Production semantic SQL engines instead require algorithms that operate in \emph{online, streaming mode}, refining estimates as batches arrive.
+A one-shot algorithm cannot meet this requirement: it either reintroduces the global barrier or estimates from each batch in isolation.

-The second axis is \emph{methodological}. \sn optimizes for a single metric (either recall or precision) but not both simultaneously.
-An \texttt{AI\_FILTER} that achieves 95\% recall but only 30\% precision wastes downstream compute on false positives.
+The second axis is \emph{methodological}.
+For binary predicates, \sn optimizes for a single metric (either recall or precision) but not both simultaneously.
+Realistic semantic-SQL workloads require both: an \texttt{AI\_FILTER} with 95\% recall but only 30\% precision delivers false positives to downstream \texttt{JOIN}s and aggregates, where they appear as spurious matches and biased counts.
+Without joint targeting, cascades cannot serve such workloads, which limits where semantic SQL itself can be deployed.
 The algorithm further assumes that proxy scores are well-calibrated, approximating the true probability $P(\text{positive} \mid x)$.
-In practice, proxy models are often poorly calibrated~\cite{guo2017calibration}, leading to biased threshold estimates.
+In practice, proxy models are often poorly calibrated~\cite{guo2017calibration}, undermining the variance-optimality of \sn's importance weights and producing conservative thresholds with high delegation rates (Section~\ref{sec:gamcal-motivation}).
 Finally, users must specify fixed precision/recall targets that are often arbitrary, since different datasets have different inherent difficulty and users may not know \emph{a priori} what targets are achievable for their workload.

-We present two algorithms that address these architectural and methodological limitations, respectively:
+We present two algorithms that together address these architectural and methodological limitations:

 \begin{enumerate} \item \textbf{\supgitfull} extends \sn to the streaming setting, refining two thresholds iteratively as oracle samples accumulate across batches while jointly targeting both precision and recall.
 The algorithm clips corrected targets to prevent over-delegation and collapses to a balanced threshold when precision-recall constraints conflict.
 Each worker processes its partition independently without inter-worker communication.